Best Automotive Paint Gun for Beginners

 Even though you’re a beginner, you don’t have to settle for less than stellar results.
 The FinishLine will provide you with a professional finish.

-This spray gun is called a gravity feed gun because the paint cup in on the top.
-The paint is fed into the gun by using gravity rather than being fed or pulled into it.
+This spray gun is known as a gravity feed model because the paint cup is positioned on top, allowing paint to flow into the gun naturally by gravity instead of being pulled in or pushed.

 The FinishLine atomizes paint well, resulting in minimal overspray.
 The minimum recommended hose is 5/16 inches, but we found that we got better results by stepping up to at least a 3/8 inch hose.

-We had to carefully use a wrench with gentle constant pressure.
-Once you’ve gotten it off, the wrench tool works every time.
+To remove the tip, we had to carefully use a wrench, applying steady, gentle pressure.
+After that, the supplied wrench tool worked flawlessly every time.

 If you need the FinishLine manual, click this link up for a copy.
 In case you need spare and replacement parts for your spray gun, check out this link.